appuri/mock-http-server/README.md

 *Playback Mode* will return the request data saved in the fixtures directory if the request has been recorded or will return a 404 and display the verb and path on the console output.

+*Simulator Mode* will return the request data saved in the fixtures directory if the request has been recorded or will pass the request to a simulator file to handle.
+The simulator allows templating of responses for uses where the data can be algorithmically generated such as load testing.

 Requirements
 ============

-`mock-http-server` requires Node 0.6.0+ and NPM.
-It has been tested on 0.6.15+.
+`mock-http-server` requires Node 0.8.0+ and NPM.
+It has been tested on 0.8.2+.

 Setup
 =====